AnthonyCRandall/Randall-s_Coffee_Shop_FX/README.md

 ### Features:

 - Landing Page: The page that a user is greeted with after running the application.
-- Menu Page: Displays a list of beverages availanle for selection at my shop.
+- Menu Page: Displays a list of beverages available for selection at my shop.
 Users can select from coffee, tea, blended drinks, etc.
-- Drink Customization Pages: Each page will eventually have its own page for customization (the blended beverages page is the only one that has it for now).
+- Drink Customization Pages: Each drink hase its own page for customization (the blended beverages page is the only one that has a complete prototype for now).
 Users can tinker with options such as the size, type of milk, and any add-ons.
 - Checkout Page: Once the user selects what they want, they can confirm their order, and the application will calculate the total price based on selections.
 - Page Jumping: The user can bounce back and forth between pages at any time if needed.